Introduction to Stokes structures: Riemann-Hilbert and Laplace on the affine line (the regular case)

 where the shift by one comes from the definition of $p_+$ for $\cD$-modules.
 Because $\wh p$ is proper and the commutative diagram in \eqref{eq:diagramwhX} is cartesian, the base change $\wh\varpi^{-1}\bR\wh p_*\simeq(\id\times\wh\varpi)^{-1}\bR\wh q_*$ shows that the left-hand side of \eqref{eq:intermediaire} is $\DR^{\rmod\wh\infty}(\FcM)[-1]$.
 Shifting \eqref{eq:intermediaire} by one gives the functorial morphism \eqref{eq:DRmod}.

-Notice that, over $\Afuh$, this morphism is an isomorphism, as it amounts to the compatibility of $\DR$ and direct images.
+Notice that, over $\Afuh$, this morphism is an isomorphism, as it amounts to the compatibility of $\DR$ and direct images (\cf the standard references on $\cD$-modules).
 On the other hand, when restricted to $S^1_{\wh\infty}$, the left-hand term has cohomology in degree $0$ at most (\cf Theorem \ref{th:H1nul}).

 Let us show that $\cH^0\eqref{eq:DRmod}$ is injective.
 It is enough to check this on $S^1_{\wh\infty}$.
 If $\wtj:\Afuh\hto\wh X$ denotes the inclusion, we have a commutative diagram

 and the injectivity of $\cH^0\eqref{eq:DRmod}$ follows. \end{proof}